CastixGitHub/ladybird-ebuild/README.md

  *   EGIT_OVERRIDE_COMMIT_LADYBIRDBROWSER_LADYBIRD
 ```

-##### Disclaimer
+##### Disclaimers

-Skia and Ladybird have been pached to ensure skia libraries have a prefix
+- Skia and Ladybird have been patched to ensure skia libraries have a prefix

-Skia's skcms have been stripped away of some optimizations for >2013 amd64
+- Skia's skcms have been stripped away of some optimizations for >2013 amd64.

   You should USE="-no-avx512" on newer cpus (should be reamed into a meaningful name)

-ANGLE have been chopped off, so WebGL may not work on every website, see #12 for more info or alternatives
+- ANGLE have been chopped off, so WebGL may not work on every website (or not work at all), see PR#12 for more info or alternatives